 - Kissing Cousins: Namora and Namor.
 (According to Issue #6 they're Not Blood Cousins, though.)

-- Meaningful Name / Punny Name: The Yellow Claw's true name is Plan Chu, so everybody addresses him as Master Plan - also, obviously, a Punny Name.
+- Meaningful Name: The Yellow Claw's true name is Plan Chu, so everybody addresses him as Master Plan - also, obviously, a Punny Name.

 - The Mole: Turns out M-11 was a mole for the Yellow Claw... but he still remains loyal to Jimmy and the team.

 - Ninja Pirate Zombie Robot: See the top of the page.
 And that's just the heroes.